LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/Essentials/5-functions.md

 ### Pass by reference

-swap example from book with pass by value and pass by reference.
+TODO: swap example from book with pass by value and pass by reference.

 ### Multiple return values

-pointers also allow then to have multiple returns, so called output parameters.
+TODO: pointers also allow then to have multiple returns, so called output parameters.

 ## Macros